What Is Lean?

-Lean, also known by the popular street name “Purple Drank,” is an illicit substance made with Codeine, containing cough syrup, soda, hard candy, occasionally alcohol, and the antihistamine, Promethazine.
-An individual can develop a Lean addiction in a relatively short period due to how Opioids short-circuit the brain’s reward response system.
+Lean, also known by the popular street name “purple drank,” is an illicit substance made with codeine, containing cough syrup, soda, hard candy, occasionally alcohol, and the antihistamine, promethazine.
+An individual can develop a lean addiction in a relatively short period due to how opioids impact the brain’s reward response system.

-While Lean is a drug used by people of all ages, it’s most used by teens and young adults at parties or in social settings.
-There are many reasons why young adults and teenagers more commonly use Lean.
-For one, the mixture of soda and hard candy with Codeine may be more appealing to younger individuals.
-However, what may be even more of an influence is the prevalence of Lean in pop culture, specifically in the music and entertainment industries.
+While lean is a drug used by people of all ages, it’s most used by teens and young adults at parties or in social settings.
+There are many reasons why young adults and teenagers more commonly use lean.
+For one, the mixture of soda and hard candy with codeine may be more appealing to younger individuals for its sweet taste.
+However, what may be even more of an influence is the prevalence of lean in pop culture, specifically in the music and entertainment industries.

 Is Lean Dangerous To Drink?

-Dr. Ashish Bhatt, MD, addiction medicine specialist of over 20 years, explains how pop culture and social media have influenced teens’ and young adults’ perceptions of drugs like Lean and how dangerous these influences can be.
+Unfortunately, young people still see other artists speaking about drug and alcohol use in a positive light, and may feel pressured to do the same to fit in.
+Dr. Ashish Bhatt, MD, addiction medicine specialist of over 20 years, explains how pop culture and social media have influenced teens’ and young adults’ perceptions of drugs like lean and how dangerous these influences can be.

 Substance Abuse In Pop Culture